YunaBraska/tinkerforge-sensor/README.md

 - [ ] Better sensor sensibly configuration - sensors are floating currently the event stream (could overload connection when reacting on each micro change)

 * Connections
-- [ ] Auto-reconnect WIFI - its not working properly and removes somehow the dummy device which is not acceptable
+- [ ] Auto-reconnect is not working properly - reconnected devices are getting timeouts